tesuji/dotfiles/docs/default_ssh_config.md

 mv /etc/ssh/moduli.safe /etc/ssh/moduli
 rm /etc/ssh/moduli.all
 ```
-This will take a while so continue while it’s running.
+This will take a while so continue while it's running.

 ### OpenSSH Server